ets-labs/python-dependency-injector/docs/providers/configuration.rst

 .. meta::
    :keywords: Python,DI,Dependency injection,IoC,Inversion of Control,Configuration,Injection,
-              Option,Ini,Json,Yaml,Dict,Environment Variable,Load,Read,Get
+              Option,Ini,Json,Yaml,Pydantic,Dict,Environment Variable,Load,Read,Get
    :description: Configuration provides configuration options to the other providers.
 This page
-                 demonstrates how to use Configuration provider to inject the dependencies, load a configuration from an ini or yaml file, dictionary or an environment variable.
+                 demonstrates how to use Configuration provider to inject the dependencies, load a configuration from an ini or yaml file, a dictionary, an environment variable, or a pydantic settings object.

 .. currentmodule:: dependency_injector.providers